softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

-# PepperResponse(anyValidPepperResponseAbove)
+# PepperResponse(anyValidPepperResponse)
 All Pepper responses below must be wrapped by a PepperResponse in order to work.

 ## Parameters:
-  anyValidPepperResponseAbove = [BasicCard, Carousel, CarouselNoTitles, FullScreenImage, BackgroundImage, Icons, Style, Text, TextBubbles, TriggerIntent, Video, Website];
+  anyValidPepperResponse = (any of:) [BasicCard, Carousel, CarouselNoTitles, FullScreenImage, BackgroundImage, Icons, Style, Text, TextBubbles, TriggerIntent, Video, Website];

 ## Ex.
 Usage:
-  let card = new BasicCard("A beautiful, basic image card:", "https://basic-image/basic-card.jpg") sendResponse(PepperResponse(card));
+  let card = new BasicCard("A beautiful, basic image card:", "https://basic-image/basic-card.jpg") sendResponse(new PepperResponse(card));

+  or for multiple:

+  let website = new Website("Here is a website", "http://website.html", "Website exited");
+  sendResponse(new PepperResponse(card, website));

 # BackgroundImage(speech, url)